leoemaxie/alx-system_engineering-devops/README.md

 * Shell Permissions: Covers tasks aimed at changing file permissions using `chmod`, file ownerships using `chown`, group ownerships using `chgrp` and their options as well as using various commands to determine the users and groups on the system.
 This is housed in [0x01-shell_permissions](/0x01-shell_permissions) directory.

-* Shell Redirections & Filters: Contains tasks aimed at understanding shellredirections between the standard I/O, files and commands.
+* Shell Redirections & Filters: Contains tasks aimed at understanding shell redirections between the standard I/O, files and commands.
 This is housed in [0x02-shell_redirections](/0x02-shell_redirections) directory.

+* Shell, Init files, Variables and Expansions: Contains tasks aimed at understanding the shell environment, configurations and essential files.
+This is housed in [0x03-shell_variables_expansions](/0x03-shell_variables_expansions) directory.